 3.7 Trigonometric Scales

 Other than L, the scales discussed thus far have been simple logarithmic scales.
 They are used for finding products, certain powers, or certain roots of numbers.
 To make the slide rule more complete – particularly for the type of problems encountered in navigation, science, and engineering – scales for finding values of basic trigonometric functions were incorporated into the rules.
-And once again, by utilizing the logarithms of these functions, direct calculations involving trigonometric functions could be performed.
+And once again, by utilizing the logarithms of their values, direct calculations involving trigonometric functions could be performed.

 The figure below defines the basic trigonometric relationships for an angle \(\theta\) between two line segments: the sine \((\sin\theta)\), cosine \((\cos\theta)\), and tangent \((\tan\theta)\) of the angle.